dreamportdev/Osdev-Notes/09_Loading_Elf/01_Elf_Theory.md

 It should be noted that the original ELF specification is for 32-bit programs, but a *64-bit extension* was created later on called ELF64.
 We'll be focusing on ELF64.

 It's worth having a copy of the ELF specification as a reference for this chapter as we won't define every structure required.
-The specification doesn't use fixed width types in its definiton, instead using `words` and `half words`, which are based on the word size of the cpu.
+The specification doesn't use fixed width types in its definition, instead using `words` and `half words`, which are based on the word size of the cpu.
 For the exact definition of these terms we will need the platform-specific part of the ELF spec, which gives concrete types for these.

 For `x86_64` these types are defined as follows: